physicsml/physicsml-archive/develop/content/tensor_networks.md

 Tensor networks can do linear things within spaces that are so big, there's no reason they couldn't be as effective as neural networks, which do non-linear things to much smaller spaces.

+## Tensor networks in physics

+Quantum physicists have known about the difficulties of exponential spaces since the days of Dirac.
+Wavefunctions describing the collective state of @@N@@ quantum particles live in just such a high-dimensional space.
+For decades, approaches for dealing with these huge wavefunctions relied on guessing a smaller set of parameters to optimize, then hoping for the best.
+Or physicists would avoid wavefunctions altogether in favor of large-scale simulations of particle motions (e.g. quantum Monte Carlo methods).

+But the exponential size of quantum wavefunction space is mostly an illusion.
+The kinds of wavefunctions normally found in nature are just a tiny fraction of the larger space they belong to.
+This smaller corner of wavefunction space is precisely the part tensor networks can reach.

+## Tensor network machines

 ## Taking off to feature space

 Lifting data into a high-dimensional space to classify it is not a new idea.
 It is the starting